jdvelasq/decision-analysis/sphinx/index.rst

 * Decision nodes.

 * End or Terminal nodes.

+In the package, all model values and probabilities are entered directly as node properties using typical data structures in Python.
+Thus, an user with a basic knowledge of the programming language can use effectively the package.

 A run of the decision tree can be used using monetary expected values, but, the following utility functions can be used to represent risk adversion: